Dean151/AoC-Swift-Template/README.md

 ### Provided errors:

-- When an input is not parsable: `throw InputError.unexpectedInput`
+- When an input is not parsable: `throw InputError.unexpectedInput` or `throw InputError.couldNotCast(target: Double.self)`
 - When a puzzle has no solution (should not happen, but prevent returning a default value): `throw ExecutionError.unsolvable`

 ## Examples: